 Campus Police encourages the Longwood Community to utlize basic self-protection measures such as always remaining aware of your surroundings (avoid becoming distracted by texting), avoiding isolated areas, always traveling in pairs or groups, and immediately reporting activities, incidents, individuals or groups that appear suspicious.
-If you have any additional information about this incident ot other crimes please contact the Longwood University Police at 434-395-2091.
-Additionally, crimes or information can be reported anonymously at http://www.longwood.edu/police/crimereports.htm .
+If you have any additional information about this incident or other crimes, please contact the Longwood University Police at 434-395-2091.
+Additionally, crimes or information can be reported anonymously online.

-On Tuesday February 11, 2014 the Farmville Police Department has arrested a second person and charged them with arson and conspiracy to committ arson.
+- On Tuesday February 11, 2014 the Farmville Police Department has arrested a second person and charged them with arson and conspiracy to commit arson.

 SCAM ALERT/Identity Theft: Looking for a job opportunity?
 Beware of web sites that assure you of a job.
 They may ask you to fill out an application which gives them your detailed personal information.
 This makes you vulnerable to identity theft!
 Some scams may include a check to you for $1000 – $2000 which you will be instructed to deposit into your checking account.
 Once deposited, it takes days for this check to clear through the bank.
 During this waiting period, they will then instruct you to write a personal check and send them a percentage of the amount that they sent you.
 This is a SCAM!
 If you send a personal check, they will take your personal check and cash it.
 The check they sent you will never clear, leaving you out of cash with nothing in return.
 Please be aware of any site that attempts to take your money or asks for your personal information on an application.
 No company willing to hire you will send you money in advance OR ask you to pay a percentage just to fill out an application.
 If this does happen to you, please alert the Longwood Police Department so that we can report the website to authorities.
 You can also file a complaint at the Internet Complaint Center (www.ic3.gov), too.
 The Better Business Bureau’s top ten scams are on their website at www.bbb.org.
 Longwood students….DON’T BE A VICTIM OF A SCAM!